mahpat16/rtd-api-doc/docs/source/dreambooth.rst

   job id of the job created by ``newJobID``

 input -  Type JobInput
-  input parameters for retraining.
+  input parameters for training.
 See details below.

 ::